 Stepping away from the winter whites and blush pinks, we found this beautiful textured faux fox fur wrap.
 With various brown tones including, chocolate, caramel, carmel and touches of black, this lovely wrap will be versatile for your big day and many occasions long after the wedding as well.

 8. Faux fur wraps for Bridesmaids

 Gift your bridesmaids a special faux fur wrap as a thank you that they can wear to keep warm on the big day.

-Reasons to Choose Faux Fur Wraps for Your Wedding
+Why Choose Faux Fur for Your Wedding?

 If you are planning to have a winter wedding and you want a “cool” look for your entourage, then faux fur is a must-have.
 You will not only get to save some animals, but you will look great too!
 Here are some good reasons why you should choose faux fur wraps for your wedding: